 Note: When a summary's Summary Status is Suspended, you cannot use Update to bring it current.

-Click Rebuild to rebuild the index from scratch.
-You may want to do this in situations where you suspect there has been data loss due to a system crash or similar mishap, or if it failed verification and you've either fixed the underlying report(s) or have decided that the summary is ok with the data it is currently bringing in.
+Click Rebuild to make Splunk rebuild the index from scratch.
+You may want to do this in situations where you suspect there has been data loss due to a system crash or similar mishap, or if it failed verification and you've either fixed the underlying search(es) or have decided that the summary is ok with the data it is currently bringing in.

 Click Delete to remove the summary from the system (and not regenerate summaries in the future).
 You may want to do this if the summary is used infrequently and is taking up space that could better be used for something else.
-You can use the Searches and Reports page in Settings to reenable report acceleration for the report or reports associated with the summary.
+You can use the Searches and Reports page in Manager to reenable report acceleration for the search or searches associated with the summary.